pppiyushh/os_assignment/README.md

 # os_assignment

-Starve-free Reader's writers problem:
+### Starve-free REader-Writer Problme

-The First Readers-Writers problem gives priority to the reader processes so because of this it results in the starvation of the writers.As there is the possibility that new readers always coming in, and the writer processes get starved.
-Similarily, in the Second Readers Writers problem priority is given to the writers.
-And in this, there is also a possibility of readers getting starved.
-Aim is to provide solution that is starve-free for both Reader and Writer processes.
+In the earlier first solution of Reader-Writer problem, Reader was guven priority over Writer which resulted in the starvation of Writers.
+So, In the second dolution of this problem gave Writers priority over readers which resulted into starvation of Readers.

-The Solution idea:
+So. the aimm of our current algo. is to provide a starve-free solution for both readers and writers.

-Let's first consider a writer process.
-First the process will check the number of active and waiting readers.
-If both, the number of waiting readers and number of active readers are not zero, then it will wait until a reader process signals and allows that writer to enter.
-Otherwise ,if its zero then it will read away directly.Once the writer process is done, if it is the last writer, then it will signal and allow all the writers "waiting" readers process to enter.
-Similarily, the last reader process will signal and allow the "waiting" writers processes to enter.
+Solution idea:

-The solution can be visulised by imagining a room and two benches outside the room one for waiting reader and other for writer process.
-Suppose we are a writer, if there is no reader inside and no reader on the bench, then we can enter.
-If there are readers inside, then the last reader before leaving will allow all the writers on the bench to enter in the room.
-Similarily, the last writer to leave the room will allow all the readers on the bench to enter.
+Considering a writer process first, if the no of active readers and waiting users im the critical section is 0 , then it will instantly direct the writer to the critical section, otherwise the writer will have to wait until the reader finishes its work.

 Psuedo code: